Best Forex Trading Platform Singapore 2023

 CMC Markets

-A long-standing CFD and Forex broker, CMC Markets is based in the UK and regulated by the FCA.
-They are listed on the London Stock Exchange and so they release yearly financial statements.
+A long-standing CFD and Forex broker, CMC Markets is based in the UK and regulated by top-tier authorities like the FCA and MAS under CMC Markets Singapore Pte.
+They are listed on the London Stock Exchange.

-They are committed to customer service and care.
-Their help-line is available 24/7, something most brokers cannot compete with.
+They are committed to customer service.
+Their customer support is available 24/7, something most brokers cannot compete with.

 They offer over 300 currency pairs to Forex traders which makes them stand out over other Forex brokers.
-They also have a range of CFD offerings.
+They have a range of CFDs outside Forex.

 CMC Markets Logo